 In the disputed territory around the Thassalid Trench, the Union Cruiser Comrade Stoller and an Imperial counterpart, the Sacrosanct, spotted each other via sonar and moved to within a kilometer of one another.
 Both were patrolling territory that they claimed as their own.
-There was no ceasefire between their nations; but torpedoes and coilguns were not immediately primed.
+There was no ceasefire between their nations; but torpedoes and coilguns were not immediately primed or launched.

 Inside the command room of the Stoller, the ship’s Captain, who sat between the stations of the electronics, sonar, communications, and ballast/rudder control personnel, saw one of her communications officers turn from her large, wall-mounted console to speak to her personally.